Intelli-Car/CarND-Capstone/README.md

 ![alt text][image1]

-This dataset had a lot of redundant images, meaning, the images were very similar to each other.
+Please note that the dataset had a lot of redundant images, meaning, the images were very similar to each other.
 A series of similar images is shown below:

 ![alt text][image6]

 These images wouldnt add any "more" information and a model wouldnt learn anything new from these similar images.
-So we decided to remove them from the database.

 We used [labelImg](https://github.com/tzutalin/labelImg) to draw bounding box around the traffic light object(s) in the images and label them as either `red` or `yellow` or `green` or `unknown`